kseniasalabaeva/weathercast/README.md

 I've added 12 hours to the selected date in the "weather in the past" block.
 This was to display the weather in the daytime, since the default time value from the input is 00:00:00.
 Because of this the weather for the current day is not displayed if the current time is less than 12:00 (GMT + 3).
 That makes sense, since the block is called "weather in the PAST" :)

 The app is cross-browser and works as expected on all checked devices.
-For tests I used Safari, Google Chrome, Mozilla, Opera.
+For tests I used Safari, Google Chrome, Mozilla, Opera as well as mobile devices.

 Things I didn't have time to do, but planning to implement in the future: